flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 # minimum percentage of time that the patient must have worn the device over a given week
 time_worn_threshold = 0.7

-# blood glucose threshold below which we detect the onset of hypoglycemia, in mg/dL
+# glucose threshold below which we detect the onset of hypoglycemia, in mg/dL
-blood_glucose_threshold = 54
+glucose_threshold = 54

 # minimum length of a hypoglycemic event, in minutes
-episode_duration_threshold = 15
+event_duration_threshold = 15

 # generate some dummy data
 data = simulate_patients(